What's Going On > Blogs >

 In conclusion, exterior projects require gold leaf with a certain value and weight while interior projects allow for more flexibility.

-John Canning & Co. has used authentic gold leaf to execute a number of projects including St. Panteleimon Church, the War Memorial Opera House, St. Thomas More Church, the Cosmos Club, and Saint Cecilia Church pictured here from left to right.
+Canning has used authentic gold leaf to execute a number of projects including St. Panteleimon Church, the War Memorial Opera House, St. Thomas More Church, the Cosmos Club, and Saint Cecilia Church pictured here from left to right.

 Imitation Gold Leaf